 Houston Habitat for Humanity and Compassion Katy have formed a partnership to start making real and important change in our Katy area.
 Many people are unaware of the poverty and sub-standard living conditions affecting many Katy residents.
 Habitat builds homes that help transform lives, neighborhoods and communities.

-If you would like more information or wish to volunteer with this organization, there are opportunities to get involved with the Construction (including site selection) Committee, the Family Selection and Education Committee, and the Fundraising Committee.
-For more information, contact Nathan Bledsoe at or (281) 492-8031.
+If you would like more information or wish to volunteer with this organization, contact Nathan Bledsoe at or (281) 492-8031.

 St. Peter's supports the Society of St. Vincent de Paul with its First for Food monthly food collection.
 Food collections and financial donations are provided to this organization to help families in the Katy area improve their quality of life.
 In addition to providing food, SVDP also offers qualified assistance with utility bills, mortgage/rent, gas, furniture, counseling, job search and other needs.

 The Helping Kids Ministry provides assistance for homeless children and their families within the Katy ISD school system.
 If you would like to shop for clothes or be put on the e-mail list to be contacted when needs arise, please contact the church office at 281.492-8031.

 U.M.
 ARMY stands for United Methodist Action Reach-Out Mission by Youth.
 U.M.
 ARMY’s mission is “to provide Christ-centered quality youth work camps that serve people in need and promote spiritual growth and leadership development in youth.”

 St. Peter’s students (who have completed at least one year of high school) and adults participate in U.M.
 ARMY for a week each summer, providing home repairs and maintenance for those who are unable to help themselves.
 U.M.
 ARMY is an opportunity to experience Christian growth through mission, worship and fellowship.